Kanev and Todorov surfaces in toric 3-folds: Combinatorial classification of 49 canonical Fano polytopes x with x

 For the remaining $3$ polytopes with $l^{*}(\Delta) = 3$ the facet $\Delta_{can}$ looks like in the pictures c), d) and e).

-This result suggests to consider all polytopes $\Delta$ among the $49$ with given $F:= F(\Delta)$ at once.
-It is natural to ask: How are they related?
-Are there some minimal/maximal polytopes among them with respect to inclusion of sets?
-In fact we found by observation: \begin{theorem} In each of the $5$ classes there is exactly one maximal polytope. \end{theorem}
+This result suggests to consider all polytopes $\Delta$ among the $49$ with given $F(\Delta)$ at once.
+We found by observation: \begin{proposition} In each of the $5$ classes there is exactly one maximal polytope with respect to the inclusion of sets. \end{proposition}

-\begin{remark} \normalfont This maximal polytope $\Delta$ with given Fine interior $F(\Delta)$ is gotten by moving just the facets of $F(\Delta)$ by one outwards.
-Then it is easy to see that up to translation $\Delta$ coincides with $6 \cdot F(\Delta)$ in the cases $a)$ an $b)$ and with $4 \cdot F(\Delta)$ in the cases $c), \, d)$ and $e)$. \\ There are also minimal polytopes with respect to inclusion of sets: With the notation as in table (\ref{table_spanning_set_polytope_Dcan_3vertices}), (\ref{table_spanning_set_polytope_Dcan_4vertices}) or figure (\ref{figure_maximal_polytopes_a_and_b}) the following polytopes (with the number of lattice points below) are minimal:

-The polytopes c), d) and e) are both maximal and minimal.
-Note that every lattice polytope $\Delta$ with

-for some minimal and maximal polytope $\Delta_{min}$ and $\Delta_{max}$ is also a canonical Fano polytope with the same Fine interior as $\Delta_{max}$ (or $\Delta_{min})$, since the operation \glqq taking Fine interior\grqq \, respects inclusions. \\ It is easy to see that for a $2$-dimensional lattice polytope $\Delta$ there is a unique maximal lattice polytope $\Delta_{max}$ with $F(\Delta_{max}) = F(\Delta)$.
-This situation has already been investigated in (\cite{Koe91}).
-But from dimension $3$ on it is not clear wether in general there exists exactly one maximal polytope containing a given Fine interior. \end{remark} We picture the polytopes in the classes $a)$ and $b)$ in figures (\ref{figure_complete_list_polytopes_a}) and (\ref{figure_complete_list_polytopes_b}).